 As a school leader or principal, you can often focus more time on improving teaching and learning beyond one classroom, giving others greater confidence and impact.
 You know first-hand the difficulties of high workloads, reporting and assessment requirements, managing student behaviour and navigating school politics: as a leader you are in a position to do something about this and implement change that enhances productivity.

 Research published in the Harvard Business Review about what factors contribute to happiness and motivation at work showed that people experience their ‘best days’ when they make progress in meaningful work—even small wins matter.
 Pursuing a leadership position means you can generate or champion great ideas that remove roadblocks and make the lives of teachers easier.

 New knowledge delivers new energy

-Thanks to Open Universities Australia (OUA), there’s no need to give up your day job to take on further study.
+With Open Universities Australia (OUA), there’s no need to give up your day job to take on further study.
 Through OUA, you can enrol in a Master of Education from Curtin University, and study online at any time.
-Graduates receive exactly the same qualification as on-campus students, but can obtain their Masters from the comfort of their own homes.
+Graduates receive exactly the same qualification as on-campus students, but can obtain their Masters from wherever they choose to study.
 This seven subject degree will build on your professional knowledge and hone your critical and independent thinking skills.

 Become a student again and remember why it’s great to be a teacher.